Michael S. Fox

 Mike has enjoyed helping people solve problems and resolve disputes from an early age.
 His strong desire for justice motivated him to pursue a career as an attorney, and he considers himself fortunate to be able to help people solve their problems while also earning a living doing something that brings him personal satisfaction.

 - Mike recently represented an energy company in a quasi-judicial proceeding for a permit to develop a large solar farm in Currituck County, North Carolina.
 He presented the case for the approval of the permit including the testimony of multiple expert witnesses and, after the hearing, the County denied the permit request.
 Mike and his client successfully appealed the denial through the North Carolina Court of Appeals who ruled that the permit should have been granted after the original hearing.

 - Mike represented the owner of a condominium office tower in the appeal of the property tax valuation of the approximately 50 unsold units.
 The County started at a total value of more than $24M but Mike and his client appealed and were ultimately able to reduce the taxable value to a little more than $20M.
 This reduction in total value offered the client significant savings over the 5-year assessment period.

 Outside of the Office

 In his time away from the office, Mike goes back to his farm roots by spending time outdoors, hiking and camping.
 He, along with his trained bird dogs, is an avid hunter, mostly of birds including duck, dove, pheasant and quail.

-A native of Boone, NC, Mike lived and worked in Washington DC, Atlanta, and Raleigh before settling in Greensboro in 1996.
+A native of Boone, NC, Mike lived and worked in Washington DC, Atlanta, and Raleigh before settling in Greensboro.
 He had an early career in public service as an aide to a US Congressman, a local prosecutor in Atlanta, and as a Special Prosecutor in North Carolina.